 - Making ethical decisions about treatment

-Some of the ways our spiritual care professionals provide compassionate support and guidance include:
+Some of the ways our spiritual care professionals and CPE Students provide compassionate support and guidance include:

 - Support when making difficult decisions